COCALL. N° 001 / PRIVACY

 Cocall is built on top of a small set of third-party services.
 We name each of them by purpose so you can review their own privacy commitments alongside ours.

-• Twilio — PSTN bridge and SMS provider for verified-caller-ID OTP.
-Sees the caller and callee phone numbers, signaling metadata, and the OTP SMS body during number verification. (twilio.com privacy, sub-processors)
+• Twilio — PSTN bridge, conference bridge, and verified-caller-ID OTP.
+Carries call audio between the recipient and OpenAI's SIP termination.
+Sees the caller and callee phone numbers, signaling metadata, and the call recording. (twilio.com privacy, sub-processors)

 • Stripe — payment processor.
 We use Stripe-hosted Checkout, so your card number, expiry, and CVV go directly to Stripe and never reach cocall.
 We store only your Stripe customer ID and webhook receipts. (stripe.com/privacy)